rehierl/node-tree-outliner/2-0-core-design/1-0-section-states.md

 The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
 As such, no statements can be made with regards to the contents of such a section.
-That is, because the section's "open" event was never executed.
+That is because the section's "open" event was never executed.
 Consequently, a section that was never opened can also not be understood to be "empty".
 After all, an "initialized" section can still be opened, and nodes can still be associated with it.
 Any attempt to close an